Hert97/Hert97.github.io/README.md

 Designed in hopes to foster inclusiveness, and mutual understanding amongst young children, regardless of their disability.

+## Controls <a name="controls"></a>
+- Up and down arrow keys to select the question to answer.
+- ASL hand gestures that represent alphabets are used to spell and answer the questions.

 ## Assets Credits <a name="credits"></a>

 3D models:
-"Arcade Machine" (https://skfb.ly/6TrDU) by David Aganov is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+- "Arcade Machine" <https://skfb.ly/6TrDU> by David Aganov is licensed under Creative Commons Attribution <http://creativecommons.org/licenses/by/4.0/>.

-"Hand animation test" (https://skfb.ly/6TDoD) by GabrielNeias is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+- "Hand animation test" <https://skfb.ly/6TDoD> by GabrielNeias is licensed under Creative Commons Attribution <http://creativecommons.org/licenses/by/4.0/>.

 Font:
-Little Bird by Benjamin Wyler. https://www.dafont.com/benjamin-wyler.d5093
+- Little Bird by Benjamin Wyler. <https://www.dafont.com/benjamin-wyler.d5093>